markdaniel1982/ttlf_pp1/README.md

 ## Merchandise

 Here I have included another grid view, similar to the "Latest Releases" on the homepage, where several different items are shown with pictures and a brief description of the item.
-All pictures are links which take you to the merchandise store where branded clothing items can be purchased
+All pictures are links which take you to the merchandise store where branded clothing items can be purchased.

 All pages follow the same styling rules where the colours and fonts used match throughout.